(1900 Times Atlas of the World)

-The old town is relatively well preserved although some houses have been modernized without paying attention to their consistency with the overall architecture of the location.
-As often occurs in the Aegean islands, the number of churches is extremely high in part because while the rulers were Catholic, their subjects were Orthodox.
-The church of Aghii Apostoli (left picture) retains its original appearance with the stones not covered by plaster: it is in part decorated with reliefs and sections of columns taken from buildings of the ancient Greek acropolis.
+The old town is relatively well preserved: as it often occurs on the Aegean islands, the number of churches is extremely high in part because while the rulers were Catholic, their subjects were Orthodox.
+The church of Aghii Apostoli retains its original appearance with the stones not covered by plaster: it is in part decorated with reliefs and sections of columns taken from buildings of the ancient town.

-Church on the "tower" (Panagia son Pirgo) and detail showing that the small chapel next to it was used as a mosque
+(left) Panagia son Pirgo (Church on the Tower); (right) detail showing that the small chapel next to it was used as a mosque

 The rocks falling into the sea have the appearance of towers and a picturesque church is thus called the "Church on the tower", although there is no evidence of a tower.
-The small chapel next to the church (shown in the image used as a background for this page) retains a small fountain where the Turks washed their feet and the low relief decorating the door is another indication that during the Ottoman rule it was used as a mosque.
+The small chapel next to the church (shown in the image used as a background for this page) retains a small fountain where the Turks washed their feet and a niche indicating the direction of Mecca.

 View from the sea and tower on the eastern side of the town